lemonase/pastabot/README.md

 1. Go to the Discord API portal: https://discord.com/developers/applications

-2. Create a discord application with any name
+2. Click "New Application" button on top right, name it anything

-3. Go to the "Bot" tab on the left
+3. In you newly created application, go to the "Bot" tab on the left

-4. Under "Build A Bot" there will be a token with a Copy button.
+4. Under "Build A Bot" there will be a token label with a Copy button.
    Copy that token

-5. Set environment variable `DISCORD_BOT_TOKEN=<YOUR_BOT_TOKEN>`
+5. Set your environment variable `DISCORD_BOT_TOKEN=<YOUR_BOT_TOKEN>`

 ### Reddit ID and Secret